Programme/Approved Electives for 2026/27

 Description of Module Assessment

-3: Poster weighted 30%Academic e-poster and an accompanying 5-minute pre-recorded conference style presentation of the poster.The student will produce a poster which will critically appraise an assessment tool used to assess professionalism, professional skills, behaviour and attitudes in their own clinical or educational area of practice, in relation to current evidence and practice.
+2: Poster weighted 40%Academic e-poster and an accompanying 5-minute pre-recorded conference style presentation of the poster.The student will produce a critical appraisal of a workplace-based assessment tool used to assess professionalism, professional skills, behaviours and/or attitudes within their own area of clinical or clinical education practice, in relation to current evidence and contemporary workplace-based assessment practice.